genericusername99/Timetable/README.md

 For execution always use "wsl" to start wsl in my powershell and then "source .venv/bin/activate" to activate the environment.

 Tests can then be run by "pytest"

+Application can be run by: "PYTHONPATH=src python -m timetable.main"